 - How to manage the taxes of someone who has died

 - Newcomer to Canada?
 What you need to know to do your taxes

 - Buying or selling a home?
 What you should know

 - What to do after you’ve submitted your tax return

 - Seniors: Enjoy your golden years with these tax credits and benefits

 Questions and answers

-What is the deadline to file the 2015 income tax return?
+What is the deadline to file your 2016 income tax return?

-Most Canadian income tax and benefit returns for 2015 are due on April 30, 2016.
-However, since this date is a Saturday, the Canada Revenue Agency (CRA) will consider your return as filed on time and your payment to be made on time if it receives your submission or it is postmarked by midnight on May 2, 2016.
-Self-employed individuals and their spouses or common-law partners have until June 15, 2016, to file their income tax and benefit returns, but any balance owing is still due no later than May 2, 2016.
+Most Canadian income tax and benefit returns are normally due on April 30.
+However, as this date falls on a Sunday in 2017, the Canada Revenue Agency will consider your return for 2016 as filed on time and your payment to be made on time if the CRA receives your submission on May 1, 2017, or if it is postmarked May 1, 2017.

-Individual returns for 2015 filed by this date will not incur any late-filing penalty.
+Individual returns for 2016 filed by these dates will not incur any late-filing penalty.